CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/Hash Length Extension Attack Lab/Hash-Length-Extension-Attack-Lab.md

 In the following, we list some of the commonly used commands related to Docker and Compose.
-Since we are going to use these commands very frequently, we have created aliases for them in the.bashrcfile (in our provided SEEDUbuntu 20.04 VM).
+Since we are going to use these commands very frequently, we have created aliases for them in the .bashrc file (in our provided SEEDUbuntu 20.04 VM).
 ```
 $ docker-compose build # Build the container image